 Ursa represents a quantum leap forward in speech technologies, setting a new standard for the speech-to-text industry.
 Our scaled-up self-supervised model, combined with the power of GPU-based computing, has allowed Speechmatics to achieve unmatched accuracy, speed, and downstream performance.
 Ursa is the clear choice for anyone seeking best-in-class speech recognition and translation, delivering on our promise to understand every voice.

 Stay tuned for more exciting updates from Speechmatics as we continue to push hard to understand every voice.
-Next, we will be doing a deeper analysis of accuracy on different demographics, how speech-to-text accuracy is essential for downstream tasks, a detailed breakdown of translation accuracy, and how Ursa is robust to noisy conditions.
+Next, we will be doing a deeper analysis of accuracy on different demographics, how speech-to-text accuracy is essential for downstream tasks, a detailed breakdown of translation accuracy in real-time, and how Ursa has incredible sample efficiency.